 Please follow the below links for more information on each module that is taught on the course:

 This masters programme is exclusively for qualified doctors and we welcome applicants from all grades and specialties.
-Applicants should have a role in medical education.
+Applicants should have a role in medical education and as such we would recommend applicants have completed the foundation programme.

 Programme fees are paid to UCL, who offer students flexible arrangements to make payments in instalments.